Welcome to today's edition of the Rush 24-7 podcast.

 It was stunning.

-It's in the Washington Post, and I just told Coco to put a link to it up at Rush Limbaugh.com and the uh seen in the orange uh section, the orange bar at Rush Limbaugh.com when you log in and you'll have it up there soon.
+It's in the Washington Post, and I just told Coco to put a link to it up at rushlimbaugh.com and the scene in the orange section, the orange bar at rushlimbaugh.com when you log in.

 I don't even think Coco knew about it.

-I'm gonna be talking about it.
+I'm going to be talking about it.

 He wrote, okay, I'm sure he was, what the hell is he talking about?

-Uh President Obama, ladies and gentlemen, wants to raise taxes on big oil, and he wants to use the money for his failed green energy buddies.
+And he wants to use the money for his failed green energy buddies.

-The terrible no good, very bad month for the left.
+The terrible, no-good, very bad month for the left.

-Uh second, Obama's in full retreat and panic mode over gasoline prices and energy generally.
+Second, Obama's in full retreat and panic mode over gasoline prices and energy generally.

-What looked like a buy the numbers drill for the racial grievance industry has started to collapse between certain or beneath certain inconvenient facts, such as the facts that don't fit the narrative, such as Zimmerman's ethnicity and political party registration being Democrat and so forth.
+What looked like a by the numbers drill for the racial grievance industry has started to collapse between certain or beneath certain inconvenient facts, such as the facts that don't fit the narrative, such as Zimmerman's ethnicity and political party registration being Democrat and so forth.

-Then of course, we have the Obamacare argument in the Supreme Court this week.
+Then, of course, we have the Obamacare argument in the Supreme Court this week.

 And finally, yesterday, the House voted down Obama's proposed budget for the next year by a vote of 414 to nothing.